MissingNO123/OBS-VRCLoad-Sceneswitcher/README.md

 # OBS VRC Load Scene Switcher

-An OBS Studio script that automatically switches to a scene when entering a loading screen in VRChat, and switches it back when done.
+An OBS Studio script that automatically switches to a scene when entering a loading screen in VRChat, and switches it back when done.<br>
-Destination scene can be whatever you want, see Demo below for an example.
+Destination scene can be whatever you want, see Demo below for an example.<br>
 Suports Windows and Linux (Proton) out of the box.

 ## Requirements